Chair of Faculty Senate

-Julio Rivera, D.B.A., is an associate professor in the UAB School of Business.
-He holds a BS in mechanical engineering as well as an MS in business computing science from Texas A&M University, an MBA from the University of Southern Mississippi, and a doctorate in business administration from Mississippi State University.
+Dr. Rivera is currently the Interim Director of the Honors College at UAB, and holds an appointment as an associate professor in the UAB School of Business.
+He has a BS in mechanical engineering as well as an MS in business computing science from Texas A&M University, an MBA from the University of Southern Mississippi, and a doctorate in business administration from Mississippi State University.
 He has published more than 15 articles and professional papers.
 During his time at UAB, Rivera has been intimately involved with the deployment and maintenance of student and faculty computing resources.
 Currently, he teaches primarily in the telecommunications and programming areas, and he periodically engages in consulting activities with area organizations.

 An immigrant from Honduras, he has experience working outside the United States with United Fruit Co. subsidiaries, as well as CEMCOL a Honduran corporation.
 Dr. Rivera is married and has two children.